 The furnace in your home could be one of your most valuable investments when the winter comes.
 When it works improperly, it can create some strange noises.

 While many sounds, like little pops or humming, are normal as furnaces run, there are some sounds you should not hear.
-If you start hearing some crazy furnace noises, you might need to call in someone for furnace repairs in Durham, NC.
+If you start hearing some crazy furnace noises, you might need to call in someone for furnace repairs.

 Sounds That Signal Trouble